kluntje/kluntje/.github/CONTRIBUTING.md

 ### Develop

 You can than go ahead and apply your changes.
-Please follow the advice give in our [Pull Request Guidelines](#pull-request-guidelines).
+Please follow the advice given in our [Pull Request Guidelines](#pull-request-guidelines).

 ### Commiting